Email Security

 Data Exfiltration Infographic

-How does Data Exfiltration Work?
+How Does Data Exfiltration Work?

 Data exfiltration can happen as a result of an attack by outsiders or the efforts of malicious insiders.
 Bad actors can exfiltrate data in a number of ways: digital transfer, the theft of physical devices or documents, or an automated process as part of a persistent cyberattack.
 And, as the ITRC report reveals, these cyberattacks are growing more complex, sophisticated — and successful.